batcholi/XenonCode/README.md

 ```

 ## Output
 The output function is how we send data to another device.
-This function is meant to be called in a statement, and cannot be defined in the global scope like the input functions are.
+This function is meant to be called as a statement, and cannot be used in the global scope like the input functions are.
-We must also pass in the port index as we do with the input function, and it can also be specified via a constant.
+We must also pass in the port index as we do with the input function, and it can also be specified via a constant that is known at compile-time.
-We must pass a list of arguments surrounded with parenthesis (or an empty set of parenthesis) and the matching input function on the other device will be executed.
+We must pass a list of arguments surrounded with parenthesis (or an empty set of parenthesis).
 `output.1 ($stuff, $moreStuff)`

 ## If Elseif Else